Covid-19 Crisis Management

 In some jurisdictions in Washington—Seattle being the largest—public officials have issued proclamations or emergency orders staying evictions for nonpayment of rent.
 As of this update, the other cities with eviction moratoriums are Burien, Everett and Kenmore.

 The Supreme Court and the Governor have the authority to take these emergency measures.
-There is a question as to whether municipalities may take these steps, but those questions are moot for the time being.
-Landlords who want to challenge the legality of the order will not only have to worry about that issue but additionally will contend with public opinion and potential backlash.
+There is a question as to whether municipalities may take these steps, but those questions are moot since they reflect the language of the Governor's proclamations.
+Landlords who want to challenge the legality of a city emergency order will not only have to worry about that issue but additionally will contend with public opinion and potential backlash.
 It is likely better in the long run for landlords to proceed carefully and exhaust options to settle with their tenants than to challenge the city.